When Literature Meets Painting…

 Oedipus, one of the most famous figures from Oedipus Rex, a tragedy by Sophocles, is seen facing the Sphinx, a legendary creature with the head and breasts of a woman, the body of a lioness, and the wings of a bird.
 The scene is located in a steep rocky landscape.
 In the background, we see a terrified man running away.
 He seems to be Oedipus’s companion.
 Ingres is hinting at the city of Thebes in the barely visible buildings further back at the bottom right.

 We can see the monster standing in the shadows of a cave, while Oedipus, naked and holding two spears, is offering his solution to the riddle of the Sphinx.
 When the monster asked him: “What is it that has a voice and walks on four legs in the morning, on two at noon, and on three in the evening?”
 Oedipus answered that it was man who, as a child crawls on all fours, as an adult walks on two legs, and in old age uses a stick as a third leg.
 At the bottom left, a discarded foot and some human bones recall the previous travelers who perished having failed to provide the correct answer.

 The perfection in the depiction of Oedipus’s body and his central position in the painting are contrasting with the shadowed body of the Sphinx, indicating her bad intentions.
-In such a perilous situation, the expression of serenity in Oedipus’s face proves the typical courage of the great Greek mythological figures.
+In such a perilous situation, the expression of serenity in Oedipus’s face demonstrates the typical courage of the great Greek mythological figures.